Mitch Hedberg: Early life

+Hedberg attended Harding Senior High School in Saint Paul.
+He later stated in an interview that he was a straight-A student until his interest in school dropped around tenth grade.
+During his teenage years, Hedberg aspired to become a musician, and attempted to form a band with Schlecht, though this never materialized; he graduated from Harding in 1986.
+After graduating, he moved to Fort Lauderdale, Florida, and worked in restaurant kitchens, including Applebee's, having first worked at a Chi-Chi's during high school.

 Career

 Hedberg began his stand-up career in Florida, and after a period of honing his skills, he moved to Seattle and began to tour.
 He soon appeared on MTV's Comikaze, followed by a 1996 appearance on the Late Show with David Letterman that brought him his big break.
 He won the 1997 grand prize at the Seattle Comedy Competition.
 The next year he appeared in an episode of Fox's series That '70s Show.

 In 1999, he completed his own independent feature film, Los Enchiladas!, which he wrote, directed, produced, and starred in.
 He recorded three comedy albums: Strategic Grill Locations, Mitch All Together, and Do You Believe in Gosh?, the last released posthumously.
 He performed at the Just for Laughs comedy festival in Montreal three times: in 1998, 2001, and 2004.

-Concurrent with his rising fame in the entertainment industry, Hedberg appeared on Letterman nine more times, signed a half-million-dollar deal with Fox for a television sitcom, and was dubbed "the next Seinfeld" by Time magazine.
+Concurrent with his rising fame in the entertainment industry, Hedberg appeared on Letterman nine more times, signed a half-million-dollar deal with Fox for a television sitcom, and was dubbed "the next Seinfeld" by Time.
 George Carlin, Dave Chappelle, Mike Birbiglia, Norm MacDonald and Lewis Black were among his comedian fans.
 Comedians Anthony Jeselnik, Bo Burnham and Ron Funches have listed Hedberg as an influence.

 On September 9, 2008, Comedy Central Records released the album Do You Believe in Gosh?, which contained material Hedberg recorded at The Improv in Ontario, California, in January 2005.
 Hedberg's wife Lynn wrote in the introduction that the performance had been in preparation for a year-end CD recording.

-Style

-Hedberg's stand-up comedy was distinguished by the unique manner of speech he adopted later in his career, his abrupt delivery, and his unusual stage presence.
-His act usually consisted of compact one- or two-liners and longer routines, often with each line as a punchline.

-Hedberg occasionally added disclaimers to the end of a joke if it was not sufficiently well received, frequently variations on "that joke's dumb, I'm aware of that."
-During recordings for CDs, he would often say that he would find a way to edit a failed gag to make it seem well-received, for example by "adding laughter" to a failed joke containing arithmetic.
-Following such a failure on Strategic Grill Locations, Hedberg suggested, "All right... that joke is going to be good because I'm going to take all the words out and add new words.
-That joke will be fixed."
+Comedic style

+Hedberg's stand-up comedy was characterized by short, surreal one-liners and absurd observations about everyday life, delivered in a distinctive low-energy, deadpan drawl.
+He often performed wearing sunglasses, with long hair covering his face, while staring down at the floor or at his feet.
+Hedberg suffered from stage fright throughout his career.

+His one-liner comedy was often compared to that of Steven Wright, though Hedberg rejected the comparison.
+In 1998, Time magazine dubbed Hedberg "the next Seinfeld," though writer Sam Anderson, in a Slate article following Hedberg's death, argued that the comparison overlooked Seinfeld's "edge of social superiority" and the positivity in Hedberg's comedy, stating, "unlike Seinfeld, he was easy to like."